Skip to main content

 Neuroendocrine-Immune Crosstalk and Inflammatory Markers

-The does not operate in isolation; it maintains an intricate dialogue with the immune system.
+The endocrine system does not operate in isolation; it maintains an intricate dialogue with the immune system.
 Chronic stress often promotes a pro-inflammatory state, increasing circulating levels of cytokines such as C-reactive protein (CRP), interleukin-6 (IL-6), and tumor necrosis factor-alpha (TNF-α).
 These inflammatory mediators can, in turn, dysregulate endocrine function, creating a vicious cycle.

 Stress reduction protocols, by dampening the sympathetic nervous system and normalizing HPA axis activity, exert an anti-inflammatory effect.
 Clinical indicators of this improved neuroendocrine-immune crosstalk include ∞